 - How engaged am I currently in company safety programs?

-- Can I increase my engagement levels with the project teams?
+- How can I increase my engagement levels with the project teams?

-- Can I make a difference to our workers’ safety by engaging more?
+- How can I engage more to make a difference to our workers’ safety?

 - Does our company empower me to make a difference in workplace safety?